 Self-portrait: I was at Belur.

 Spelt Halebid, Halebidu or Halebeedu, the ancient capital of the Hoysala Empire is home to the magnificent Hoysaleswara Temple.
-It was completed in 1121 AD during the reign of King Vishnuvardhana Hoysaleswara who moved his capital here from Belur, and is the largest Shiva temple built by the Hoysalas.
+It was completed in 1121 AD during the reign of King Vishnuvardhana [the same gentleman who built the Belur temple described above].
+He moved his capital to Halebid from Belur, and the temple here is the largest Shiva temple built by the Hoysalas.
 Interestingly, the structure was funded by the city’s wealthy citizens and merchants, rather than royalty.

 Despite being sacked and looted in the 14th Century by Delhi Sultanate’s marauding armies, its incredible, still intact, soapstone sculptures evoke awe and wonder.
 There are about 240 large reliefs and countless smaller friezes portraying gods and goddesses, scenes from sacred Hindu epic poems, and everyday life and customs in 12th Century India.
 Not much seems to have changed in India, looking at them!
 There are even a few erotic scenes thrown in for authenticity.